Madame So, the black artist we need for the future

 Madame So is a Parisian singer-songwriter, operating on the independent music scene and living in London.
 Her music, scratchy and disruptive, has distinguished itself over the years for the immediacy of its sound.
 Moreover, many people find in her similarities with the style of Hole, Blondie, Patti Smith and PJ Harvey, because of her busy lyrics.
 She sat down with NZIRIA to talk about her new single “Generation Y”, the Black Lives Matter movement, as well as the future and her hopes for the world.

 “If I pushed your buttons, I’ve accomplished my mission.”
 This is kind of Solange Moffi’s mantra, better known as Madame So.
 It was 2011 when the young artist started to take music seriously.
 First as a reviewer, then writing songs on her acoustic guitar.
-From pure and simple experimentation in the confines of her bedroom, time after time Madame So came into contact with the most varied musical scenarios, until she developed a very personal idea of music.
-And this seems to be working in her favour as her music has a strong identity, resolute and ready to take from the world everything that naturally belongs to her.
+From pure and simple experimentation in the confines of her bedroom, time after time Madame So came into contact with the most varied musical scenarios.
+Until she developed a very personal idea of music: this seems to be working in her favour as her music has a strong identity, resolute and ready to take from the world everything that naturally belongs to her.

-The melodies, because of its distorted guitar riffs and the incisive drum strokes, are very reminiscent of the grunge atmospheres, typical of the alternative rock of the 90s, from which Madame So seems to draw inspiration.
+The melodies, because of its distorted guitar riffs and the incisive drum strokes, are very reminiscent of the grunge atmospheres.
+These are typical of the alternative rock of the 90s, from which Madame So seems to draw inspiration.
 But it’s actually impossible to pigeonhole this artist due to her many influences.
-As a matter of fact, what has now become her signature is her ability to mix divergent sounds; indeed, the plus of her songwriting is a refined backing vocal, which amplifies the speed of the song.
+As a matter of fact, what has now become her signature is her ability to mix divergent sounds.
+Indeed, the plus of her songwriting is a refined backing vocal, which amplifies the speed of the song.

 Madame So is also a very skillful writer: her lyrics heart wrenching, and it’s precisely because of her brazen bluntness that she is getting noticed and discovered by wider audiences.
 In fact, she is the best wordmisths on the London scene, and is well known her ability to say what’s what and partly thanks to her strong sense of Parisian humor.
 Take Generation Y, for instance.
 The new single, released last May 29th, is a beautiful and raw portrait of the modern generation born at the turn of the millennia.
 Previous generations rarely fully understand the young ones.
 Even more is Generation Y, which finds itself having to struggle with the difficulties of modern times, facing up to the uncertainties.
 Madame So seems to grasp these contrasting emotions, and channels them into a song with a fast and angry rhythm.